-Familiarizing yourself with the principles of color theory can help you with everything from logo creation to web design.
+Familiarizing yourself with the basics of color theory can help you create appealing color schemes for graphic design and web design.

 To help you learn color theory, we’ve broken it down into the following topics:

-- Vocabulary: from tints to saturation to warmth and more — we’ll cover the lingo designers use when talking color
+- Vocabulary: from tints to saturation to warm and cool colors — we’ll cover the lingo designers use when talking color

 - Color wheel: a powerful tool for visualizing the relationships between colors

-- Color schemes: how to use the color wheel to choose your color schemes
+- Color schemes: how to use the color wheel to choose accent colors, complementary colors, and create appealing color schemes

 - Tools and resources: apps and guides to help you master designing with color